GraftonBorge/Mr.Roboger-s-Neighborhood/README.md

       beepBoopArray[3] = "Won't you be my neighbor?" expected output: "Won't you be my neighbor?"

-test: "it should return "beep"
+test: "it should return "beep" when user inputs 1"
+code:
 ## Known Bugs

 * _can't get responses desired_